← Back to ResourcesBreed Guides

 Yes, occasionally.
 The University of Calgary Faculty of Veterinary Medicine and Western Veterinary Specialist Centre periodically participate in multi-centre cardiac trials.

-Past Cavalier trials included: EPIC trial (pimobendan in Stage B2), DELAY trial (delaying CHF in Stage B), and several mitral valve repair surgical technique studies.
+Past Cavalier trials included: the EPIC trial (pimobendan in Stage B2), the DELAY trial (delaying CHF in Stage B), and several mitral valve repair surgical technique studies.

 To find current trials: